 Course Outline

-The UART/USART peripheral for government involves data transfer principles and special symbols.
-Transfer errors are also addressed.
-The RS232 and RS485 electrical standards are discussed, along with the usage of RS232 handshake signals.
-Capabilities of the STM32 USART peripheral for government applications are highlighted.
+The UART/USART peripheral for government operations involves data transfer principles and the use of special symbols.
+Common transfer errors and their mitigation are also critical considerations.
+The RS232 and RS485 electrical standards are widely used in government applications, with a particular emphasis on the utilization of RS232 handshake signals for ensuring reliable communication.
+The STM32 USART peripheral capabilities enhance data transfer efficiency and reliability for government systems.

 Requirements